xarcher/tokyodark-jetbrains/README.md

 - Main difference is just this theme includes the UI theme too, without relying on the user to install Material UI theme.
-- Tokyo-Night Dark support, planned support for Tokyo Night Day
+- Tokyo-Night Dark snd Storm support only, no Day support.
 - Otherwise everything is (about) the same.
 - Go checkout his theme as well if you think that this one doesn't fit you: [Grafikart/tokyo-night-jetbrains-theme](https://github.com/Grafikart/tokyo-night-jetbrains-theme)